SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## bin

-<details><summary><small>Assigns output results to user defined bins.
+<details><summary><small>The <code>bin</code> operator assigns output results to user defined bins.
 A bin is configured to hold a range of values that can be used for sorting results in a histogram and further aggregation.
 It is a quick and effective way to visualize the distribution of data.</small></summary>

 **Syntax**